Interpreting Results - Longterm Monitoring

 You're having outages (or situations you want to communicate to your ISP) randomly throughout the day (let's say twice a day).
 The problem is that you can't be there every time an outage happens so you can save a graph image.

-Using PingPlotter's timeline graph, you can see over the past X time period (see below) to identify a time period where there was problems.
+Using PingPlotter's timeline graph, you can see over the past X time period (see below) to identify a time period where there were problems.
+Click and drag the Timeline graph to move back and forward in time.
 Problems will demonstrate themselves as packet loss (red), or high latency.

 Now you want to show the route, and the packet loss/latency in the upper graph for that time period.
 Since that time has already passed, you need to change the focus of the upper graph to that time in the past.